 I find myself uttering those words when I am at work.
 I work because I have the God-given ability to work.
 I work to push my self to achieve more than I can currently do.
 I use them at home with my family.
 I parent because I love being a dad and want to be the best dad I can be for my kids.
 I husband because I love my wife and our marriage and I will not give up, ever.
 I use them when I volunteer at church.
 I volunteer because I love people.
 I volunteer because I am proud of the relationship I have with Jesus Christ my savior.

 I’d like to spend a moment on the spiritual side of “I play for my self.”
 God has uniquely designed us to be unique.
 We all have different skills, talents, desires, and so on.
 That’s what makes us human.
 However, one commonality that unites believers is that we do not find our identity in ourselves.
 We find our identity in our Heavenly Father.
 So when you apply the words “I play for my self” to the spiritual side of your life, what you are in fact saying is, “I play for my self in Christ, because no one except The Father can provide my happiness, self-worth, skills, talents, desires.
 I play to better my self in Him.
 I play because through Him all things are possible.”

 “I can do all this through him who gives me strength.”Philippians 4:13

-When was the last time you were honest with yourself and who you play for every day.
+When was the last time you were honest with yourself and who you play for every day?
 Do you play for “myself” or do you play for “my self”?
 Make sure you understand the distinction between the two versions.
 Remember, “myself” caters to no one except you and your selfishness.
 Is that how you want to be known?
 The other plays for my self to be the best me in everything I do and to be the best person I can be to those around me.
-This, for me, is what I strive to for everyday – “I play for my self.”
+This, for me, is what I strive for every day – “I play for my self.”